SOUTHERN BOHEMIA, LIPNO LAKE,

 I’m not sure I want to do so much running around, do I have other options?

-You don’t have to take part in anything you don’t want to do, and if you feel you just want to put your feet up and chill out at the resort or stroll into Frymburk town for a beer or a piece of cake, you are completely free to do that.
+You don’t have to take part in anything you don’t want to do, and if you feel you just want to put your feet up and chill out at the resort or stroll into Frymburk town for a coffee and a piece of cake, you are completely free to do that.
 I always plan a full timetable for everyone to help you get the most out of your stay, so I hope you will join in on everything, but I’m not going to micromanage your time.
 No offense taken if you make other plans!
 We will have a day off, too.

 Where are we going to stay?